• Skip to primary navigation

 So there’s no chance these boots won’t fit you — if you can stomach the usual price of over $600.

-• Anyone who wants a durable, well-made wide boot that will last a lifetime.
+• Durable, well-made wide boot that will last a lifetime.
 Honestly, if you’ve had a tough time finding boots that fit right and are durable, these deserve their reputation as the toughest boots on Earth.

-• Impatient men; while there are some ready to ship models, unusual widths will probably need to be built — which takes months
+• While there are some ready to ship models, unusual widths will probably need to be built — which takes months

-• Urban men who don’t need a full-on, rugged boot.
+• I don’t always want full-on, rugged boot.
 These bad boys are very heavy and stiff, and need time to break in; not everyone needs that.

 thursday captain boot heel